2020 Spec MX-5 SimRacing Challenge

 In addition, each regular season race winner will receive a $25 store credit courtesy of series sponsor Ricmotech High Performance Sim -Racing Equipment.

 How are the series points awarded?

 For each regular season race (2 x races per event), points are awarded to the top-20 finishers.
 1st place is awarded 20 points, 2nd place is awarded 19 points and so on through to P20.
-At the conclusion of the regular season (10 events), drivers will be ranked in order of regular points adjusted for dropping the worst 2 results for that driver during the regular season.
+At the conclusion of the 8 regular season events, drivers will be ranked in order of regular points adjusted for dropping the 2 (two) worst results for that driver during the regular season.
 40 carryover points will be awarded to the overall adjusted points leader, 38 carryover points to 2nd place in adjusted regular season points, 36 carryover points to 3rd place in adjusted regular season points, and so on through P20. all other positions receive zero carryover points.